Policies, Protocols & Procedures

 - During the camp day on Friday, each group will perform on stage.
 Their performance will be recorded and this recording will be uploaded as a private youtube video.
 This private link will be shared with the parents/guardians of the campers and will be available for families to stream together at home until Monday at which point the video will be removed.

-- Theatres are permitted to operate at a reduced occupancy with social distancing and there will be a Friday evening performance in addition to the digital stream.
-One parent/guardian per camper can attend this live performance.
+- There will be an in-person Friday evening performance in addition to the digital stream.
+Two guests per camp family can attend this live performance.
 Masks will be required at all times and seating will be social distanced.
 Proper distancing will be maintained for the campers throughout the performance.

 - This section will be updated to reflect all state regulations and CDC guidelines.
 We will alert parents/guardians to any changes.